 - 1. Qualified Residential Treatment Program (QRTP) is a program that: - a.
 Has a trauma-informed treatment model that is designed to address the needs, including clinical needs as appropriate, of children with serious emotional or behavioral disorders or disturbances and, with respect to a child, is able to implement the treatment identified for the child by the assessment of the child required under section 475A(c); - b.
 Has a registered or licensed nursing staff and other licensed clinical staff who; - i.
 Provide care within the scope of their practice - ii.
 Are on-site according to the treatment model - iii.
 Are available 24/7 - c.
 To the extent appropriate, and in accordance with the child's best interests, facilitates participation of family members in the child's treatment program; - d.
-Facilitates outreach to the family members of the child, including siblings, documents how the outreach is made (including contact information), and maintains contact information for any known biological family and fictive kin of the child;
+Facilitates outreach to the family members of the child, including siblings, documents how the outreach is made (including contact information), and maintains contact information for any known biological family and fictive kin of the child; - e.
+Documents how family members are integrated into the treatment process for the child, including post-discharge, and how sibling connections are maintained;

-Date: 12/24/2022 1608 QRTP Requirements and Page 2 of 5
+Date: 12/24/2022 1608 QRTP Requirements and Oversight Page 2 of 5